superfaceai/cli/README.md

 ## `superface map PROVIDERNAME [PROFILEID]`

-This commands uses Conlink profile and provider definition from `superface` folder to generate JS map and boilerplate code.
-Created integration is saved in `superface` folder and is ready to be used by our WASM OneSDK.
-User should check security, integration parameters and input in created files before execution.
-Created integration can be tested by running `execute` command
+Creates a new (or updates an existing) Comlink Map that maps the use case to the selected API provider.
+After Map is available, the integration is ready to be used by our WASM OneSDK.
+You should check security, integration parameters and input in the created files before execution.
+The created Comlinks can be tested by running `superface execute` command

 ```
 USAGE